Kotor, Montenegro Port Guide

 - Climb the fortress of San Giovanni for panoramic views of the bay and surrounding mountains.

-- Visit the Maritime Museum to learn about Kotor's rich seafaring history.
+- Explore the Maritime Museum to learn about Kotor’s seafaring history.

-- Take a boat tour of the stunning Bay of Kotor, stopping at nearby islands like Our Lady of the Rocks.
+- Take a scenic boat tour of the Bay of Kotor, visiting nearby islands and charming villages.

 Typical Weather

-Kotor experiences a Mediterranean climate with hot, dry summers and mild, wet winters.
-The best time to visit is from late spring to early fall, when temperatures are pleasant and outdoor activities abound.
-Winter months can be cooler and rainier, which may limit some outdoor experiences.
+Kotor enjoys a Mediterranean climate, characterized by hot, dry summers and mild, wet winters.
+The best time to visit is from late spring to early autumn (May to September) when temperatures are pleasant and outdoor activities abound, while winter months can be rainy and chilly.

 What to Pack